byu-cpe/ComputingBootCamp/docs/_selfpaced/08_tclvivado.md

 The goal of this unit is to help you get comfortable with running Vivado from the command line to accomplish these tasks.

 # Task 1: Refresh Your Vivado Abilities With the GUI
+To begin with, let's review what you already know about using Vivado in GUI mode.
-* Take an FPGA design from a previous class you have had
+* Take an FPGA design from a previous class you have had or project you have done
 * Using the Vivado (GUI mode) in your VM:
-  * Open it
+  * Open it (or create a new project if needed)
   * Modify it
-  * Re-simulate it using the built-in simulator
+  * Simulate it using the built-in simulator
     * Figure out how to add just the signals you care about to the waveform display.
-There is a tutorial [here from ECEn 323](http://ecen323wiki.groups.et.byu.net/dokuwiki/doku.php?id=tutorials:simulation_tutorials) which may help in the next few steps.
+There is a tutorial [here from BYU's ECEn 323](http://ecen323wiki.groups.et.byu.net/dokuwiki/doku.php?id=tutorials:simulation_tutorials) which may help in the next few steps.
     * Figure out how to add dividers between groups of signals in the waveform display
     * Figure out how to change the radix used to display the values of multi-bit signals
     * Figure out how to jump to the next signal transition for a selected signal in the waveform display
     * Figure out how to save the waveform display setup you have created and then re-load it for a later simulation
   * Write you own SystemVerilog-based testbench for it and simulate it that way instead of with a Tcl file.
 You can find details on testbenches [at this BYU tutorial](https://github.com/byu-cpe/BYU-Computing-Tutorials/wiki/SVTestbenches).
-Note that that tutorial is outside this Github repository so use the Back button to return to here...
+Note that that tutorial is outside this website so use the Back button to return to here...

 # Task 2: Learn How to Do All the Above Using Tcl
 You can do everything from above (except physically view simulation waveforms) using a script containing Tcl commands.
-That is, you can compile code, start a simulation, synthesize/implement/generate bitstreams, etc.
+That is, you can create projects, add design files, compile your design files, start a simulation, synthesize/implement/generate bitstreams, etc.

 This is often a preferred way to work since you want to be able to write a complete Tcl script to do what you want (create, implement, and then analyze a design) without your having to manually drive the GUI click by click.

 To learn how to use Tcl, work your way through this [BYU Tcl Tutorial](https://github.com/byu-cpe/BYU-Computing-Tutorials/wiki/TclVivado).